PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 Since people started manufacturing products on a mass scale, the goal is to increase the efficiency of this manufacturing process and reduce waste of time and material.

 One early set of best practices for manufacturing was the concept of *Lean manufacturing*, which tries to reduce the waste of resources and time of a production cycle as much as possible.
-With the upcoming use of software as a commercial product in the 1970s [@Pugh:2002:OSB:513126.513131] a desire came on to create best practices for developing and operating products the same way as it was already usual in conventional manufacturing. [@leanmanufacturing]
+With the upcoming use of software as a commercial product in the 1970s [@Pugh:2002:OSB:513126.513131] a desire came on to create best practices for developing and operating products the same way as it was already usual in conventional manufacturing. [@HOLWEG2007420]

 In 2009 two Flickr employees - John Allspaw and Paul Hammond - presented their way of combining Development and Operations.
 Inspired by this presentation, a Belgian consultant named Patrick Debois formed a new conference - the "Devopsday" in Ghent.
 This naming is how the term "DevOps" has been created and prevailed. [@SteveMezak]